metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 Encodes a sequence of integers (including negative integers) using Delta + Run-length + Elias omega coding, returning a binary string.

 Delta encoding calculates the difference between consecutive integers in the sequence and encodes these differences using Elias omega coding.
 When it's beneficial, runs of identical symbols are collapsed with RLE.

+This method supports both positive and negative integers.

 ## delta\_decode